CiscoDevNet/terraform-provider-intersight/website/docs/d/workflow_workflow_info.html.markdown

 ---
+subcategory: "workflow"
 layout: "intersight"
 page_title: "Intersight: intersight_workflow_workflow_info"
-sidebar_current: "docs-intersight-data-source-workflow-workflow-info"
 description: |-
   Contains information for a workflow execution which is a runtime instance of workflow.
 ---

-# Data Source: intersight_workflow._workflow_info
+# Data Source: intersight_workflow_workflow_info
 Contains information for a workflow execution which is a runtime instance of workflow.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `action`:(string) The action of the workflow such as start, cancel, retry, pause.* `None` - No action is set, this is the default value for action field.* `Create` - Create a new instance of the workflow but it does not start the execution of the workflow.
 Use the Start action to start execution of the workflow.* `Start` - Start a new execution of the workflow.* `Pause` - Pause the workflow, this can only be issued on workflows that are in running state.* `Resume` - Resume the workflow which was previously paused through pause action on the workflow.* `Retry` - Retry the workflow that has previously reached a final state and has the retryable property set to true on the workflow.
 A running or waiting workflow cannot be retried.
 If the property retryFromTaskName is also passed along with this action, the workflow will be started from that specific task, otherwise the workflow will be restarted.
 The task name must be one of the tasks that completed or failed in the previous run, you cannot retry a workflow from a task which wasn't run in the previous iteration.* `RetryFailed` - Retry the workflow that has failed.
 A running or waiting workflow or a workflow that completed successfully cannot be retried.
 Only the tasks that failed in the previous run will be retried and the rest of workflow will be run.
 This action does not restart the workflow and also does not support retrying from a specific task.* `Cancel` - Cancel the workflow that is in running or waiting state.
-* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.The enum values provides the list of concrete types that can be instantiated from this abstract type.
 * `cleanup_time`:(string) The time when the workflow info will be removed from database.
 * `email`:(string) The email address of the user who started this workflow.
 * `end_time`:(string) The time when the workflow reached a final state.